savonet/book/video.md

 "x264-params"="scenecut=0:open_gop=0:min-keyint=150:keyint=150"
 ```

-use this if you need very fine tuning for your encoding.
+use this if you need very fine tuning for your encoding (you need to put quotes
+around the parameter name `x264-params` because it contains a dash).

 A typical setting for encoding in a file for backup would be